unifieddatacorp/appleiisnakebasic/README.md

 - There are some parameters you can play with at the top of the file.

 - RAM: I don't know if this will work on a smaller, say 4K system.
-You can try reducing the size of the "snake" array on line 150 as the number I picked is unreasonably large anyway - but then you may need to add a check to stop the snake from growing larger than the array size.
+You will need to try reducing the size of the "snake" array on line 150 as the number I picked is unreasonably large anyway - also there's a version with all the comments removed, that might help.

 - It's far from perfect but I have to stop somewhere.